-- Invisibility- Klungo becomes temporarily invisible, but the potions does not work as effectively as it should, and you can easily spot him when the potion fades.
+- Invisibility- Klungo becomes temporarily invisible, but the potions does not work as effectively as it should, and the player can easily spot him when the potion fades.

-- Growth- Klungo grows to about 2x his size, all you have to do is avoid his attacks and stike when his guard is down
+- Growth- Klungo grows to about 2x his size, all the duo has to do is avoid his attacks and strike when his guard is down

 - Clones- Spawns an increasing amount of clones, attack all of them while trying to find the real one.

-After hitting Klungo, a force field envelops him and he begins throwing exploding potions at you, just dodge the potions until the force field disperses and he'll drink another one of his potions and you can return to attacking him.
+After hitting Klungo, a force field envelops him and he begins throwing exploding potions at Banjo, just dodge the potions until the force field disperses and he'll drink another one of his potions and the player can return to attacking him.

 Upon three strikes, he is defeated.
 He is fought multiple times throughout the game as a mini boss.

-Upon defeat, you are not only awarded with a Jiggy but also with Chuffy; which can be used to travel between worlds with train stations.
+Upon defeat, Banjo is not only awarded with a Jiggy but also with Chuffy; which can be used to travel between worlds with train stations.

-NOTE: It is safe to touch Mr. Patch, so use this to your advantage.
+NOTE: It is safe to touch Mr. Patch, so use this advantage.